Political violence in the United States: 2000–2020

 President Barack Obama was the target of multiple failed assassination plots during his presidency.
-In 2009, George Tiller was murdered.
+In 2009, physician George Tiller was murdered.
 In 2011, Congressional representative Gabby Giffords was shot in the head in an attempted assassination.
 The number of threats against members of Congress increased tenfold in the five years after 2016, falling again after 2020.
-Several Republican Congressmen were targets of a mass-shooting during a practice session for the annual Congressional Baseball Game in Alexandria, Virginia in June 2017, with then House Majority Whip Steve Scalise being critically injured.
+Several Republican Congressmen were targets of a mass shooting during a practice session for the annual Congressional Baseball Game in Alexandria, Virginia, in June 2017, with then House Majority Whip Steve Scalise being critically injured.
 In 2016, Micah Xavier Johnson shot police.
 A car attack during a Charlottesville protest in 2017 killed one person and injured 35 in August 2017.
 Pipe bombs were planted near the homes of Barack Obama and Hillary Clinton in 2018.
 A paper by the Center for Strategic and International Studies, published in 2023, reported that three times more violent political acts and plots had been carried out since 2016 than in the last 25 years.